 Process the ice cream according to your ice cream maker directions.

-Place into a container or containers, and then freeze until ready to eat.
+Place into a container or containers, and then freeze until ready to eat, about 4 hours.